lilyxia99/leilei-quartz/content/Learning Notes/Learning Notes Index.md

 [[Quartz]]

+## Reading-nots
-For my reading reviews and reading-notes, refer to the tag #reading-notes I sometimes update this list a little late
+For my reading reviews and reading-notes, refer to the tag  [[tags/reading-notes]] I sometimes update this list a little late

+<iframe src="https://leileixia.online/tags/reading-notes" width="100%" height="400px"></iframe>

 [[The Bioethics of Enhancement-Transhumanism, Disability, and Biopolitics]]